jlibovicky/class-quiz/quizzes/llms_lect09.md

-# Large Language Models: Lecture 9 Quiz
+# Large Language Models: Lecture 9 Quiz (Multilinguality)

 ## Ability to solve a task in one language after fine-tuning or instructing in another language is attributed to: